samiracode/Student-Management-System/README.md

 # Student-Management-System
-## What does Student Management System doese?
+## What does Student Management System do?
  Student managment system is an application for tracking students information in different class groups.
  ## Which Technology is used to build the application?
  Python, Django, Html, CSS, Bootstrap, FontAwsom, dbsqulite3